Quick to:

 Register as a voter in the Netherlands

 If you want to vote in the Netherlands, you must register with the municipality before April 23.
-Do you (also) have Dutch nationality?
-You do not need to take any action.
-You will then automatically receive a voting card.

 Register verbally